 “The suggestions from my expert really helped me.
 They made me feel better every day, made it easier for me to go to classes, be a little regular and feel refreshed.”

-Both Shubhankar and his counsellor worked together to help him gradually excel by finding goodness around him.
+Both Shubhankar and his counselor worked together to help him gradually excel by finding goodness around him.
 As someone who used to see the dark side of everything, Shubhankar tried to look on the brighter side as well.

 “I was into photography, and my expert made me realise that I was focusing a lot on gloomy things in my art.
 She asked me to try out something with colours, doodle something before going to bed, which would take my mind off of other things and bring in positivity.”